PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth

 There are two operational modes of \peanuts, which we will call the \textit{simple} and \textit{expert} modes.
 The \textit{simple} mode allows \peanuts to be run just from the command line, appending the input parameters as arguments to the command.
 Naturally this is a more limited mode as only provides a fraction of the functionalities, but it is a fast way to run \peanuts just from the command line.
 The \textit{expert} mode uses all of the functionalities in \peanuts, and thus requires a configuration file, in \yaml format, to be written.

 In the \textit{simple} mode one can run one of two provided scripts \py{run_prob_sun.py} and \py{run_prob_earth.py}.
-The first script computes the probability of neutrinos at the surface of the Sun, and has a signature \begin{lstpy} run_prob_sun.py [options] <energy> <fraction> [ <th12> <th13> <th23> <delta> <dm21> <dm3l>] \end{lstpy} where \py{<energy>} and \py{<fracion>} are mandatory arguments that refer to the neutrino energy and fraction respectively.
+The first script computes the probability of neutrinos at the surface of the Sun, and has a signature \begin{lstpy} run_prob_sun.py [options] <energy> <fraction> [ <th12> <th13> <th23> <delta> <dm21> <dm3l>] \end{lstpy} where \py{<energy>} and \py{<fraction>} are mandatory arguments that refer to the neutrino energy, in MeV, and fraction respectively.
+The list of available neutrino fractions is \py{["pp", "hep", "7Be", "8B", "13N", "15O", "17F"]}\footnote{The default $^7Be$ spectrum comes from ground-state transitions, which can also be provided as \py{"7Beground"}.
+One can alternatively use the transitions from the excited $^7Be$ state with \py{"7Beexcited"}.}.
 With no options provided, the remaining arguments are required to populate the PMNS matrix and the mass splittings.
 However, if the option \py{-i/--in_slha <slha_file>} is provided, a file location is expected after the flag, corresponding to a SLHA file where the neutrino parameters are defined, and thus only two arguments are required.
 Note that this method only works if the package \textsf{pyslha} is installed.
 Other options are \py{-s <solar_model>} for a different solar model file, \py{-v/--verbose} for verbose output and \py{-h/--help} to print usage information.